KennethLim11/movie-inventory-system/README.md

 # movie-inventory-system
- A movie inventory system that allows cusotmers to rent videos and keep track of customer records as well
+ A movie inventory system that manages the available movies of a store.
+It allows customers to rent movies and keep track of customer records as well.

  ## functions
  1. Add a new video